 North County Dispatch Joint Powers Authority (North Comm) answers approximately 200 emergency calls per day.
-With that many calls for help usually comes many questions.

 Citizens should call 911 for any emergency related matter even if it does not appear to be life-threatening.
 It is recommended you call 911 and speak to a dispatcher even if you’re not sure if the situation is a true emergency.
 We are here to help you!
 Remember, it is advised that you do not call 911 if others around you have already called and spoken with a dispatcher.
 When multiple calls for the same emergency come in, it backs up the system and can delay the response for other emergencies.